angr/angr-doc/docs/pipeline.md

 It takes the parameter `procedure`, which will cause `check` to always succeed, and this procedure will be used instead of the SimProcedure that would be obtained from a hook.

 `SimEngineUnicorn` performs concrete execution with the Unicorn Engine.
-It is used when the state option `o.UNICORN` is enabled, and a myriad of other conditions designed for maximum efficiency are met.
+It is used when the state option `o.UNICORN` is enabled, and a myriad of other conditions designed for maximum efficiency (described below) are met.
-These ought to be documented somewhere.

 `SimEngineVEX` is the big fellow.
 It is used whenever any of the previous can't be used.